LCD, LED, Or OLED: Which Is Best for You?

 Again, since LCDs do not have their light source, we cannot compare the color quality to LED-powered displays.

-If you search for an electronic display screen that you can rely on for its high-definition resolution, you can either choose LED or OLED.
+If you search for an electronic display screen that you can rely on for its high-definition resolution, you can choose LED or OLED.

 Ranking: 1.
 OLED 2.
 LED.
 3. LCD

 C. Contrast Ratio